 - Tell me something about yourself that I don’t already know that tells me why I should hire you

 Many candidates have done their homework and look up recruiters on LinkedIn, for example, and find out things about them to better their chances.
 If a candidate finds out their recruiter used to work at a company that they admire and bring that up in the interview, chances are that the recruiter will make a mental note of that.
 Without realizing it, many times, they will favor the ones that they hit it off with the most.
 Why is that wrong?
-There’s nothing wrong with wanting to work with people you get along with - after all culture fit should be taken to account.
-However, consider the fact that recruiters may not be giving a fair chance to those who they don’t have many things in common with, but have the ability to perform outstandingly well.
+There’s nothing wrong with wanting to work with people you get along with - after all, culture fit should be taken to account.
+However, recruiters need to be sure they are unbiased and not basing the interview results purely on their common ground with the candidate.
+Consider the fact that recruiters may not be giving a fair chance to those who they don’t have many things in common with, but have the ability to perform outstandingly well.

 Most candidates come into an interview very defensive.
 Their primary concern is being able to answer the questions the best they can.
 It is difficult to be the leader and also set the tone for a lax environment.
 You want your candidates to be able to talk open and honestly, so the best way to do that is to be prepared best you can and have those prepared questions, but also remember that you are not interrogating the candidate to find the best fit.
 You want them to do just as much if not more talking, so just make sure the questions you ask really count in the process.